CoderDoge1108/academic_website/content/authors/admin/_index.md

 ---

 Greetings!
-I am Yifan Zhang (中文: 张一凡, 日本語: チャン・イーファン, Русский: Ифань Чжан), a Ph.D. student in Computer Science at [Vanderbilt University (Vandy)](https://www.vanderbilt.edu/), where I am supervised by Prof. Kevin J. Leach and Prof. Yu Huang at the Institute for Software Integrated Systems (VU-ISIS).
+I am Yifan Zhang (中文: 张一凡, 日本語: チャン・イーファン, Русский: Ифань Чжан), a final-year Ph.D. candidate in Computer Science at [Vanderbilt University (Vandy)](https://www.vanderbilt.edu/), where I am supervised by Prof. Kevin J. Leach and Prof. Yu Huang at the Institute for Software Integrated Systems (VU-ISIS).
 I’m concurrently pursuing an Online Master of Science in Computer Science at [Georgia Institute of Technology (GaTech)](https://www.gatech.edu/).
 Previously, I earned my B.A., B.Eng., and M.Eng. from [China University of Petroleum (CUP)](https://www.cup.edu.cn/english/) in Beijing and worked as a full-time MLE at [JD.com](https://corporate.jd.com/home).
 During my doctoral studies, I have completed research internships at [Google](https://research.google/), [IBM](https://research.ibm.com/), [Intel](https://www.intel.com/content/www/us/en/homepage.html), and [ByteDance](https://www.bytedance.com/en/).
 My research focuses on leveraging AI for Programming Languages and Software Engineering (AI4Code), particularly on integrating abstract interpretation methods enriched with symbolic reasoning into LLMs and agentic workflows for improved neural code analysis and comprehension.

 **Note:** I'm currently interning with the AWS Automated Reasoning Group in Arlington, VA.
 Open to coffee chats in the DC area or virtual calls on Zoom/Chime!